dapatrut/Intro_in_python/README.md

+#### Python

-#### Here are all my homeworks from the courses I made, "Intro to Python" from IT Factory.
+Here are all my homeworks from the courses I made, "Intro to Python" from IT Factory.

 On the topics covered into this project I can mention:
   - variables and data types